wamp-proto/wamp-proto/spec/basic.md

 ### Application Code

-WAMP is designed for application code to run inside *Endpoints*, i.e. peers of the roles:
+WAMP is designed for application code to run inside *Clients*, i.e. *Peers* of the roles:

 1. *Callee* and *Caller*
 2. *Publisher* and *Subscriber*

-*Routers*, i.e. peers of the roles *Brokers* and *Dealers* are responsible for **generic call and event routing** and SHOULD NOT run application code.
+*Routers*, i.e. *Peers* of the roles *Brokers* and *Dealers* are responsible for **generic call and event routing** and do not run application code.

 ![alt text](figure/appcode.png "Application Code")

-> However, a *program* that implements the *Dealer* role might at the same time implement a built-in *Callee*.
-It is the *Dealer* and *Broker* that SHOULD be generic, not the program.
+> Note that a **program** that implements the *Dealer* role might at the same time implement a built-in *Callee*.
+It is the *Dealer* and *Broker* that are generic, not the program.
 >

-The idea is to be able to transparently switch *Broker* and *Dealer* implementations without affecting the application.
-Specific *Broker* and *Dealer* implementations however might differ regarding these features:
+The goal is to be able to transparently switch *Broker* and *Dealer* implementations without affecting the application.

-* clustering
+Specific *Broker* and *Dealer* implementations however might differ regarding features like for example:

+* support for WAMP Advanced Profile
+* router networks (clustering and federation)
-* high-availability and scale-out
+* authentication and authorization schemes
 * message persistence
-* authorization schemes
 * management and monitoring

+> The definition and documentation of implementation specific *Router* features like above is outside the scope of this document.
+>

 ## Building Blocks